fresh-Blood/MrMother/README.md

 Now it's time to make it work.
+After you refilled data with yours, for Windows, for ex.:
+1) press cmd + r
+2) type shell:startup
-After you refilled data with yours, for Windows, for ex.: press cmd + r ---> type shell:startup ---> then create txt with path to your script ---> then rename it with name.cmd ---> launch if needed now, or wait for next pc start up, bot will launch automatically in command line.
+3) then create txt with path to your script
+4) then rename it with name.cmd

+Launch if needed now, or wait for next pc start up, bot will launch automatically in command line.

 Enjoy!